-This example shows the State Transition Matrix view for a simple model of a debouncing logic that uses State Transition Tables in Stateflow® (new in R2012b).
+This example shows the State Transition Matrix view for a simple model of a debouncing logic that uses State Transition Tables in Stateflow®.

 A State Transition Matrix is an alternative view of the State Transition Table.
 This view enables you to quickly find out how the state transition table responds to various input conditions.
-Consider a simple State Transition Table for modeling debouncing logic as shown below:
+For example, this is a simple State Transition Table for modeling debouncing logic:

 Such logic is commonly used to remove jitter in switching logic.
 To generate the State Transition Matrix view, select Chart > View State Transition Matrix in the State Transition Table editor